whiskeyromeo/CommunityQuestionAnswering/FinalProject/readme.md

 > gave us slightly better results than Doc2Vec.
 Finally, the Cosine Similarity was calculated on the vectors
 > found using LSI, which gave us scores corresponding to the vectors.
 From these scores, we were able to
 > determine which questions ranked most similar to a question.
+>
+> <b>SubTask B: Stage 2</b>
+>
+> We expanded on our original method mentioned above by incorporating new features by which to enhance our
+> previous results.
+In addition, we developed a secondary method for document vector generation by averaging
+> word2vec vectors of individual words in a given question.
+Though the method of vector averaging did not enhance our
+> results in SubTask B, it was more successful than the Doc2Vec models in Subtask A, though the source of the disparity
+> in the results between the two subtasks is something we are still investigating.
+>
+> We also worked on expanding our dataset with the hope that we might be able to further improve the results of our
+> models by including more training data, though so far it seems that any improvements have been marginal at best.
+We
+> believe that this may simply be a result of the overbearing noise in the data and that perhaps by incorporating
+> NER and better preprocessing techniques we might improve the outcomes.
+>
+> We were able to get a slight boost in the results from LSI obtained from Stage 1 through by coupling the results
+> with output from the FeatureDevelopment module. ##TODO: Describe Feature Development here
+>
+> <b>SubTask A: Stage 2</b>
+>
+>    We followed much of the same line of though in the approach to Subtask A as we did in Subtask B for this stage.
+> In this case, though the Word2Vec averaging method was found to provide better results than when using Doc2Vec.
+We
+> were not able to employ LSI on this subtask as there is a bug in the code for applying the LSI model
+> which we have not yet been able to sort out.
+The results achieved in this
+>
+>

 ###Tasks